Fatty liver disease life insurance

 Yes, if you’ve been diagnosed with the hepatitis virus you’ll need to inform the insurer at the point of application.

-Many worry that declaring hepatitis on their application will lead to being refused life insurance, but this is unlikely to be the case.
+Many worry that declaring hepatitis on their application will lead to being refused life insurance, but this, in some cases, isn't always the way.

 While it can seem tempting to withhold information about your diagnosis, this can be detrimental in the long run.